Moraine Lake and Scenic Drive

 After the Museum, we went for a walk along the Bow River.

 We also took a drive along Tunnel Mountain Drive offering up beautiful views of the Banff valley.

-Then it was time to push on to Calgary, to catch out flight home.
+We stayed in Banff for one night, at the Buffalo Mountain Lodge.
+Next day, we drove to Calgary, to catch our flight home.
 It was very hard to leave the beautiful Rockies behind, but I had many memories and tonnes of photos to take with me.
 I was also able to console myself with this amazing sundae at Calgary airport 🙂

 Linking to #theweeklypostcard with Two Traveling Texans